End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 And then I sit and wait while the cogs turn, before requesting the accounts to be deleted again after they’re done.
 All because they refuse to implement the solution that I had suggested two years ago, to rename accounts that are going to expire so that people can clearly see an indication when they access files owned by the account in question.
 And all because our team is treated like a bunch of secretaries, and used to coordinate work with other teams because of our boss’s attitude.
 It is very satisfying when we can restore an account and save someone a whole ton of work.
 But it’s very dejecting when we can’t because they contact us too late, and it’s exhausting to process one of them, never mind four or five at once.

-Anyway, I got sick of it all, made a spreadsheet to track everything, and took a Friday off.
+Anyway, I got sick of it all, made a spreadsheet to track everything, and took Friday off.
+But before that, here’s a gallery of pictures I took while I was at the largely empty office on Tuesday.

 The itching has largely just about subsided (except on my feet), fueled by the realization last week that it’s (probably) a sensitive skin thing and reacting accordingly now that I’m not jumping at every little sensation and wondering if it’s an allergic reaction or an insect bite.
 It’s still a bit off, and it’s especially acute during a shower with the jets of water on my arms and legs, but scratching by and large no longer creates wounds (except on my feet), although there are a couple leftover ones that will take a few more days to heal.
 It is slightly worse at night still because I can’t control myself as well when half-asleep, but it hasn’t really caused any major new wounds.
 The quality and quantity of my recalled dreams has returned to normal as well.
 Well, “normal”.